heeer2010/Registration_form/README.md

-This project is about simple registration form project,In this form mentioned about name,email-id,pincode,...exc.
+This project is about simple registration form project,In this form mentioned about name,email-id,pincode,...etc.